sakhalin/yii-starting/readme.md

     $ curl -sS https://getcomposer.org/installer | php
 For the details, see the Introduction chapter.

-To check if Composer is working, just run the PHAR through php:

-    $ php composer.phar
 This should give you a list of available commands.

     php composer.phar install